Showing all 19 resultsSorted by latest

 Out of stock

-How to Program a Car Key Chip:
+How to Program a Chip Key (Transponder Key)

 General DIY Programming Steps

-- Insert Original Key:
+Insert the Original Key

-- Insert New Key:
+Insert the New Key

-- Wait for Confirmation:
+Wait for Confirmation

-- Test the New Key:
+Test the New Key

 - Insert the original key into the ignition and turn it to the “ON” position for at least 3 seconds but no more than 10 seconds.